seetadev/EthGarage/README.md

 We are also trying to implement XMTP Chat for vehicle owners and service administrators in a particular region using Risc0 ZKVM with CyberConnect functions.
 We are enabling interoperability of the Farcaster frames developed with OpenFrames and communicating the vehicle maintenance and billing/invoicing related messages on XMTP.
 Receipts can also be shared with vehicle owners via XMTP.

+## Filecoin

-Filecoin: Filecoin IPC and Filecoin Virtual Machine (FVM) enables us to use building blocks exposed through interfaces, enabling the construction of incident archiving solutions.
+Filecoin IPC and Filecoin Virtual Machine (FVM) enables us to use building blocks exposed through interfaces, enabling the construction of incident archiving solutions.
 This improves better outcomes for vehicle maintenance, service and repair.
 We are using FVM and Filecoin IPC for:

 Creating a Vehicle Service Ticket NFT on the FVM for NFC tags of service and repair providers to improve service/repair operations, decentralized NFT-based voting system for contract work by service providers, Votes are uploaded to IPFS with the most recent vote linking to one before.